 “When gifted performers ascend to fame and on-the-street recognizability, they face increased levels of public exposure.
 They are often overwhelmed by public expectations, loss of privacy, and the fear of public humiliation if their imperfections are disclosed to the press.”

 [From article Counseling Issues.. by Mary Rocamora]

-Many actors and other artists are highly sensitive people – see related articles below – and fame can be especially challenging for sensitive people.
+Many actors and other artists are highly sensitive people, or introverted, or shy, or all three to some extent – see related articles below – and fame can be especially challenging for sensitive people.

 But the experiences of fame can also be strengthening for some artists.

 Kim Basinger commented: “Because I’m such a shy person, having to live it out loud in front of everyone has made me a stronger woman, so much stronger, that it’s been a gift to me in a way.”
 [From “Basinger Better Than Ever,” ExtraTV.com]

 > Related older page with multiple quotes: fame and celebrity

 Why Do You Want to Be Famous?
 By Scott Barry Kaufman, Scientific American